-A small group of organizations will help us test and refine the new responsive Cultural Data Profile before our national launch.
-During this period, current CDP users will continue to complete their Data Profiles as they always have, and will access their existing data and reports through our national website at culturaldata.org.
+A small group of organizations will begin using the new responsive Cultural Data Profile before our national launch by participating in a prerelease phase.
+All other CDP users will continue to complete their Data Profiles as they always have, and will access their existing data and reports by logging in at culturaldata.org.

-Our name change becomes official with the launch of the DataArts national website and the new Cultural Data Profile in 2016.
-All historic data and profiles will be available in the new platform.
-At this time, additional Data Profiles can be created and submitted using the new system.
-Click here to be notified of progress and when the new platform.
+Our name change is now official, and we will launch the DataArts national website and the new Cultural Data Profile in early 2016.
+At that time, additional Data Profiles can be created and submitted using the new system.
+All historic data and profiles will be available on the new platform.
 Sign up to receive emails and stay informed of our progress.

-Throughout the coming months we will add more features and reports, a management center, and educational resources.
+Throughout 2016 and 2017 we will add more features and reports, a management center, and educational resources.
 Check back often to see what’s new.